ccarroll91/Christmas-at-Grans/README.md

 ### Features to Implement

 - Finished artwork to remove the need for Captions
-- A functional quiz page to add to the story, in a seperate section
-- A whack-a-mole style game that feeds sprouts to Bonzo
+- A whack-a-mole style game that feeds sprouts to Bonzo to add a fun element to the page, as the project is aimed at children

  ##### back to [contents](#table-of-contents)